Anne d'Ornano

+Anne d'Ornano (née de Contades; born 7 December 1936) is a French politician.

+Early life

+Contades was born on 7 December 1936 in Paris.
+She is the daughter of the Arnaud de Contades, Marquis de Contades (1907–1975), of the Château de Montgeoffroy in Anjou, France, and Sonia Raoul-Duval, the Marquise de la Rozière (1912–1997), of San Ángel, Mexico.

+Her maternal grandparents were the Hon.
+Mrs. Fanny Lawrence Vernon of Sudbury Hall, Derbyshire, England (a daughter of the 7th Baron Vernon and American heiress Frances Venables-Vernon, Lady Vernon) and French polo player Maurice Raoul-Duval.
+She was later installed as mayor of Deauville.

+Career

-Anne d'Ornano (née de Contades; born 7 December 1936) was the President of the General Council of the French department of Calvados.
+She was the President of the General Council of the French department of Calvados.
 She has been President of the department since 1991.
 She was a member of the Union for French Democracy (UDF) until the UDF dissolved in 2007, and she did not join either of the UDF's claimed successors: the New Centre and the MoDem.
 Unlike most centrists, she supported Nicolas Sarkozy by the first round of the 2007 election, over UDF candidate François Bayrou.
 However, she is not a member of Sarkozy's Union for a Popular Movement (UMP).

-She is the widow of Michel d'Ornano, whom she succeeded as President of the General Council at his death.
+Upon the death of her husband, she succeeded as President of the General Council.
 She also succeeded him as Mayor of Deauville in 1977, a post she held until 2001 when she retired in favour of Philippe Augier.

+Personal life

+In September 1960, she married Count Michel d'Ornano, the eldest son of Count Guillaume d'Ornano.
+They were the parents of Catherine d'Ornano and Jean-Guillaume d'Ornano.

+Honours

 D'Ornano has been awarded the Legion of Honour, and is also a commandeur of the Ordre national du Mérite.